Special effects of Starship Troopers: Models

 Boss Film produced about 24 shots for two scenes, mainly related to the Rodger Young, also using motion control filming at Syncro Stages near Van Nuys airport.
-Main scene was the Rodger Young swooping down towards a miniature ship before moving off as the camera passes into the ship's bridge in a single take.
+The main scene was the Rodger Young swooping down towards a miniature ship before moving off as the camera passes into the ship's bridge in a single take.
 Boss Film used molds of the Rodger Young from SPI to build an 18 ft miniature.
 The motion control dive footage was married to the miniature bridge which was then digitally replaced with a more detailed bow and matched to movements of live action footage of Richards on the bridge.
 Boss Film created a motion control system that allowed the miniature to be hung from the ceiling and moved about.
 The second scene was the Rodger Young collision with an asteroid.
 The model was composited with separate footage of an 8 ft long asteroid hung from the same truss system.
 For the scene of the ship diving belong the asteroid, a separate 20 ft long piece of asteroid was built and combined with an 8 ft model of the ship's tower.
 It was placed on a runway at Van Nuys airport and used aircannons and bungee cords to pull it apart.

-The full scale Rodger Young bridge was about 20 ft wide and 40 ft long with functioning command stations with lights, seats, plexiglass windows, and a rotating central pillar which represented the atomic power source.
-A special gimbal had to be constructed to maneuveur the set because the rented one was too small.
+The full-scale Rodger Young bridge was about 20 ft wide and 40 ft long with functioning command stations with lights, seats, plexiglass windows, and a rotating central pillar which represented the atomic power source.
+A special gimbal had to be constructed to maneuver the set because the rented one was too small.
 A large, single-axis gimbal made mainly of steel and measuring 40 × 50 ft and weighing 20000 lbs that could support up to 60000 lbs in the form of sets, actors, and equipment.
-The gimbal could tilt at a 20 degree angle using a system of hydraulic rams on either side of the bridge, meaning the front end of the Rodger Young could be raised about 25 ft in only a few seconds, creating a dynamic action for the actors instead of them pretending to throw themselves around.
+The gimbal could tilt at a 20-degree angle using a system of hydraulic rams on either side of the bridge, meaning the front end of the Rodger Young could be raised about 25 ft in only a few seconds, creating a dynamic action for the actors instead of them pretending to throw themselves around.
 A scene of a compartment on the shop being blown open, dubbed the "upside down set" was filmed in a full-scale set representing crew compartments built upside down.
 Stunt people were attached to the set using braided steel wires and harnesses which were released to show them falling with a fan descender.
 They landed on a 7 ft tall air bag which made them look like they were being sucked up out of the frame.
 The dropship descent on to Klendathu was accomplished by building the dropship interior atop truck tire inner tubes, vibrating mecahnics, and hydraulic rams to create violent motions.